Did you know around 35% of people are born without wisdom teeth? It’s true! These lucky people don’t have these troublesome teeth to deal with.

 The other 65% of us, however, do have wisdom teeth.
 Furthermore, many of us end up having them taken out.

-But why are the reasons why a dentist would need to remove your wisdom teeth?
+But what are the reasons why a dentist would need to remove your wisdom teeth?
 In this post, we’ll go over some of the reasons why you might need your wisdom teeth removed.

 Partially impacted wisdom teeth (which is where the wisdom tooth has only partially emerged from the gum) are at an even higher risk of cavities because bacteria can easily get trapped between the tooth and the gum.